 How will coronavirus affect global exchange rates?

 Uncertainty from the coronavirus pandemic increases volatility in currency markets including the EUR and GBP.
 Generally, safe-haven currencies like the USD, CHF, and JPY will likely move higher.
 However, commodity currencies such as the AUD, NZD, CAD and ZAR exchange rates will likely fall.
 What's happening now is the USD is falling.

 This could mean that confidence may be returning for the global economic outlook.
-However, a faltering recovery from the ongoing threat of coronavirus will continue to create sharp moves in currency crosses like the Australian dollar to Japanese Yen exchange rate.
+However, any signs of a faltering recovery from coronavirus will create sharp moves in currency crosses like the Australian dollar to Japanese Yen exchange rate.